Free Places to Visit in Abuja: [Budget-Friendly]

 Shehu Musa Yaradua Museum

-Nestled in Abuja’s Central Business District on Memorial Drive, the Shehu Musa Yar’Adua Center stands as a tribute to the ideals championed by Shehu Yar’Adua.
+Nestled in Abuja’s Central District on Memorial Drive, the Shehu Musa Yar’Adua Center stands as a tribute to the ideals championed by Shehu Yar’Adua.
 This landmark features an Exhibition Hall, a Research Library, and the renowned Atiku Abubakar Auditorium, offering insights into history, culture, and contemporary events.

 • Open: Monday to Friday, 8 am to 5 pm.